 For years, Carrie McCann planted flowers simply because she liked them.
 After she and her husband, Bill Brown, retired a decade ago, they gradually grew more and more blooms until they decided, “Let’s sell them!”
 Now, during the main cutting season that runs from June through September, you can make a reservation to visit Carrie and Bill’s cut-your-own flower garden.
 But reserve a time during their special spring session, too, which runs through April and features thousands of tulips.
 Be sure to bring a pair of clippers and a sun hat.

-There are plenty of pretty flowers starting in the spring, but come July, the biggest attraction at this sweet farm is sunflowers.
-In the summer, frolic through a field of yellow sunshine, fill a bucket, and snap some pictures.
+There are plenty of pretty flowers starting in the spring, but in late summer, the biggest attraction at this sweet farm is sunflowers.
+In the summer, check their Instagram to see what’s blooming, then frolic through a field of yellow sunshine, fill a bucket, and snap some pictures.
 But stop by in October, too, to pick a bouquet of red, orange, and yellow cosmos and zinnias — and a pumpkin.